dgnorton/ncid/doc/Devices.md

 ### <a name="devices_ata"></a>ATA (Analog Terminal Adapter)

-> The ATA hardware is for VoIP (Voice over Internet Protocol)
+> The ATA hardware is for VoIP (Voice over Internet Protocol).

 > VoIP telephone services use an Analog Terminal Adapter, sometimes called a VoIP gateway.